BetterTyped/hyper-fetch/packages/plugin-devtools/README.md

 ## About

-**`Hyper Fetch DevTools Plugin`** is an essential bridge between your application and Hyper Flow.
+**`Hyper Fetch DevTools Plugin`** is an essential bridge between your application and HyperFlow.
 It enables real-time streaming of request data, allowing you to monitor, debug, and optimize your application's network operations.
-This plugin is the foundation that powers Hyper Flow's advanced developer tools, providing the data pipeline needed for comprehensive request inspection and management.
+This plugin is the foundation that powers HyperFlow's advanced developer tools, providing the data pipeline needed for comprehensive request inspection and management.

 ## Key Features

-🔮 **Real-time Data Streaming** - Seamless streaming of request data to Hyper Flow
+🔮 **Real-time Data Streaming** - Seamless streaming of request data to HyperFlow

 🎯 **Request Lifecycle Tracking** - Complete visibility into request lifecycle events